xmif1/ALLLSatisfiabilitySolver/README.md

 ---

+## Description

+The following repository consists of serial and parallel implementations of the SAT solver described by [1], implemented with consultation of [2] and [3].

+__The code here forms the main code artefact forming part of the CS APT, as required for the awarding of the B.Sc.
+(Hons) in Computer Science and Mathematics.__

+---

 ## Requirements

 This program is intended to run on 64-bit Linux and macOS (Intel and Apple Silicon) based systems, on which it has been tested thoroughly.